 For purposes of this Exhibit, Vessel No. 4 is the Alcatraz Islander unless such vessel is no longer available.
 In that circumstance, the Concessioner must submit a written proposal to the Service to use a different vessel to serve as a required vessel.
 The proposed vessel must meet the minimum requirements as described here, in Section 8(e) of the Contract, and the Operating Plan.
 For the specific brand names included below, the Concessioner must use those or equivalent items.
-The following upgrades must be completed for Vessel No. 4 as of the effective date of the Contract.

-- (1) Vessel must operate on Tier 3 or better diesel engines for the entirety of the routes required. - (2) Vessel must have two Baudoin 6M26.3 750 HP Tier 3 diesel engines. - (3) Vessel must have a solar canopy above the upper deck with a total capacity of 2.5 kW.
+- (1) The following upgrades must be completed for Vessel No. 4 as of the effective date of the Contract. - (a) Vessel must operate on Tier 3 or better diesel engines for the entirety of the routes required. - (b) Vessel must have two Baudoin 6M26.3 750 HP Tier 3 diesel engines. - (c) Vessel must have a solar canopy above the upper deck with a total capacity of 2.5 kW. - (2) Shore Power Connections.
+Vessel No. 4 must also have shore power connection panels installed, within 60 days of the Contract effective date, on both port and starboard sides of the vessel to support four high capacity plugs for 1 megawatt of direct current charging as well as a standard 480 volt alternating current shore power connection used for charging the house loads for the non-hybrid vessel (rather than running diesel generators).